What are Sessions?

 Session and Entry Deadlines

-For the Reading and Listening, and Writing tests you can create a session at any time, immediately add entries, and run the test.
+For all tests (Reading and Listening, Speaking and Writing) you can create a session at any time, immediately add entries, and run the test.

 How to add a session: